 Figure 1.
-Estimated provincial moose population, 1987-2011.
+Estimated provincial moose population, 1987-2014.
 Estimates since 2000 include both a minimum and maximum estimate, as shown by the vertical error bar.

 The provincial moose population estimates (Figure 1) are determined every three to five years using a combination of survey data and expert opinion.
-Lower and upper ranges in estimates were only reported from 2000-2011.
-Current reported declines are not represented on this graph due to the reporting schedule.
+Lower and upper ranges in estimates were only reported from 2000-2014.

-Provincial licensed resident and non-resident harvest estimate of moose are shown in Figure 2, and are taken from the provincial big game harvest statistics.
+The provincial licensed resident and non-resident harvest estimates of moose are shown in Figure 2, and are taken from the provincial big game harvest statistics.